The Honor System

-- Sixth, because the preservation of equal access to scholarly materials is essential in any academic community, it is a violation of the Honor Code to fail to check out a book taken from the library, or to remove from the building without proper authorization non-circulating materials such as reference books, periodicals, or reserved books.
+Sixth, because the preservation of equal access to scholarly materials is essential in any academic community, it is a violation of the Honor Code to fail to check out materials taken from the library, or to remove from the building without proper authorization non-circulating materials such as reference books, periodicals, or reserved books.

-Upon entrance to the University every undergraduate student agrees to abide by this Honor System and is asked to sign a form signifying acceptance of this Honor Code.
+Upon entrance to the University every student agrees to abide by this Honor System and is asked to sign a form signifying acceptance of this Honor Code.
 Each examination, quiz, or other paper which is to be graded carries the written pledge: “I hereby certify that I have neither given nor received unauthorized aid on this paper.
 (Signature).”
-The abbreviation “Pledged” followed by the student’s signature has the same meaning and may be acceptable on papers other than final examinations.
+The abbreviation “Pledged” followed by the student’s signature has the same meaning and may be acceptable.

 The Honor Council

 An important part of Sewanee’s Honor System is its maintenance and administration by the students.
-For this purpose undergraduate students elect an Honor Council consisting of four seniors, three juniors, two sophomores, and one freshman.
+For this purpose students elect an Honor Council consisting of four seniors, four juniors, three sophomores, and one freshman.
 All members are elected by their respective classes.
 Following the election of new members in the spring, current and newly elected members of the Honor Council shall elect a Chair, Vice Chair, and Secretary.
-The council may invite a student from The School of Theology to participate, without vote, in its proceedings.
+The Council may invite a student from the School of Theology to participate, without vote, in its proceedings.

-The election and organization of this council, its jurisdiction, its rules of procedure, and other relevant matters are subject to oversight by the Order of Gownsmen and the Student Assembly, which may recommend changes from time to time.
-Before becoming effective any changes are submitted to a referendum vote by the entire student body and must receive approval of two-thirds of those voting, and of the Vice-Chancellor.
-The jurisdiction of the Honor Code is not restricted to the Domain of the University.
+The election and organization of this Council, its jurisdiction, its rules of procedure, and other relevant matters are subject to oversight by the Order of Gownsmen and the Student Government Association, which may recommend changes to the Council from time to time.
+The Council also reserves the right to initiate changes to this document.
+Before becoming effective, any changes are submitted to a referendum vote by the entire student body and must receive approval of two-thirds of those voting, and of the Vice-Chancellor.
+The jurisdiction of the Honor Code is not restricted to matters occurring on the Domain of the University.
 Cases may arise, however, because of distance or other circumstances, for which a fair hearing is impractical.
-The council shall release case-related statistics, mindful of the students’ right of confidentiality, to be made available to the student body.
+The Council shall release case-related statistics, mindful of the students’ right of confidentiality, to be made available to the student body.